bissim/Jacobi-MPI/README.md

 What happens if both problem size and number of processors increase, keeping the work per processor fixed?

 Running `jacobi-parallel` starting from _2_ processors and _512_ rows, each time doubling both, we can observe that, compared to sequential execution, execution time increases _linearly_.
+In the following table with execution times for number of processors, _time is expressed in seconds_.

 | Processors | Time Median |  Time Min  |  Time Max  |
 |:----------:|:-----------:|:----------:|:----------:|